Minasardari/Berkeley_CapstoneProject/README.md

        - Will use **tree-based models** (Desion Tree or RandomForest, XGBoost) for capturing nonlinear + interaction effects automatically.

 - **Baseline:** Dummy Classifier and Linesr Regression
-results:

             **Dummy Classifier:**
             ``accuracy train: 0.83``
             ``accuracy test: 0.83``
             ``roc_auc: 0.5``
             ``f1_positive: 0.0``
             ``pr_auc: 0.17``
             ``recall_positive: 0``

-- The dummy classifier, which always predicts the majority group, gave us a deceptively high accuracy (~83%) but provided no real value for decision-making since it failed to identify any high-risk patients (ROC-AUC = 0.5, F1 = 0).
+  The dummy classifier, which always predicts the majority group, gave us a deceptively high accuracy (~83%) but provided no real value for decision-making since it failed to identify any high-risk patients (ROC-AUC = 0.5, F1 = 0).
 In contrast, when we established Logistic Regression as our linear baseline, the model demonstrated meaningful predictive power: while overall accuracy dropped to ~70%, it successfully distinguished between patients at higher and lower risk (ROC-AUC ≈ 0.80, PR-AUC ≈ 0.43).
 This shows that, unlike the dummy model, Logistic Regression offers actionable insights and can serve as a solid starting point for building more advanced predictive models.

  ### ⚙️ Linear Baseline (Logistic Regression)